 - When severe weather occurs, plan to check on elderly or disabled neighbors and relatives.

-- Protect yourself from Frostbite!
-Hands, feet and face are the most commonly affected areas so wear a hat, mittens (which are warmer than gloves) and cover your mouth with a scarf to reduce heat loss.
+- Protect yourself from frostbite!
+Hands, feet, and face are the most commonly affected areas so wear a hat, and mittens (which are warmer than gloves) and cover your mouth with a scarf to reduce heat loss.

 - Keep dry!
 Change out of wet clothing frequently to prevent a loss of body heat.